JMagers/XToggle/README.md

 ```

 ## Nvidia Users
-If you need the settings in your /etc/X11/xorg.conf file to take effect then you can choose to have your settings changed via "nvidia-settings" by using the --nvidia flag.
+If you need the "metamodes" settings in your /etc/X11/xorg.conf file to take effect then you can choose to have your displays changed via nvidia-settings instead of xrandr by using the --nvidia/-n flag.
 This is useful if you have settings specific to nvidia like "ForceCompositionPipeline = On".

 Example:

 ```
-./xtoggle.py --nvidia enable-only 2
+./xtoggle.py -n enable-only 2
 ```

 ## Best Practices